sliuu/hciproject/_posts/2018-04-30-testing-results.md

 ## 2. QR Code Search Tutorial
 ### Before:
-The user did not understand the capability to scan QR codes.
+Both participants two and three did not understand the capability to scan QR codes, which was another negative incident.
+However, once this feature of being able to scan the QR codes displayed on artwork placards was explained to them, both preferred to use this over the text search.
 <figure>
 <img src="../assets/images/tutorial_old.jpg" alt="Old Tutorial" style="max-width: 50%;"/>
 <figcaption>Old initial search screen</figcaption>